ElwinCabrera/Standard-Template-Library-Containers-CPP/ds-algos/data-structures/arrays-strings/README.md

 ## Space Complexity

-Arrays start with a fixed size in the beggining so the space complexity would be O(n) where n is the initial size of the array.
+Arrays start with a fixed size in the beginning so the space complexity would be O(n) where n is the initial size of the array.

 ## Resizable Arrays